 About : This is based on the true story of the May of 1996 disaster at Mt.
 Everest.

 Book Review : Well, in case you don’t have “tracing Mt.
 Everest” on your bucket list and at the same time have FOMO, this book is a must-read.
 You can live through the dangers, adventures and adrenaline rush of climbing Mt.
 Everest vicariously through John Krakauer’s experiences.
+His factual account of grave dangers involved in scaling Mt.
+Everest rather than just it’s glorification is commendable.
+Krakauer talks about their journey, the accident and the unfathomable risky situations that he and his team found themselves in.
 Though why a married man with two kids would go on this perilous adventure is beyond any logical interpretation.
-Apart from talking about their journey, the accident and the unfathomable risky situations that Krakauer and his team found themselves in, I liked the appreciation he bestowed on Sherpas and how he discussed the grave dangers involved in scaling Mt.
-Everest rather than just it’s glorification.
+I liked the appreciation he bestowed on Sherpas.

 10. Dr. Paul Farmer : Mountains Beyond Mountains

 About Dr. Paul Farmer : Dr. Paul Farmer is a medical anthropologist and physician.
 He received his MD and Ph.D. from Harvard University.
 All his life, he has been committed to looking after the medical needs of the impoverished.
-He has not just worked for the poor in Haiti but is always on the lookout to increase his outreach and be able to help the underprivileged in other parts of the World.
+He has helped poor in Haiti always endevors to reach out to the underprivileged in other parts of the World.
 He is a man with ethics, good intentions, and single-mindedness.
 He has been vociferous on issues of health and human rights, social inequalities, and global health.

 If you ever plan on writing a biography or get curious about understanding how to write a biography, reading these would be a good first step.

-Did you like the list?
-Do you think I missed out on any book that you think falls in this category?
+Did you like the list of famous biographies?
+Do you think I missed out on any good famous biographies?
 Then kindly comment.
-In case you think the list resonates well with you, please like, share and subscribe.
+In case you think the list of famous biographies resonates well with you, please like, share and subscribe.

 Keep Reading.
 Chao!